AUTOMATIC1111/stable-diffusion-webui/DIFFUSERS.md

 - redone **lora** support, core is now in `modules/lora_diffusers.py`
 - added support for diffuser models in **safetensors/ckpt** format
 - when i use `diffusers.StableDiffusionPipeline.from_ckpt`
-  first time it downloads something - what is that?
+  first time it downloads something - what is that? (could it be a default safety checker?)
   > Downloading (…)lve/main/config.json: 4.55k
   > Downloading pytorch_model.bin: 1.22G
 - loading safetensors model is very slow